prlz77/LSTM-on-CNN/README.md

 Extracts features from a pre-trained CNN and trains a LSTM.

 **Updates**
+* (Recent) Added script to save images into h5 file.
 * AUC score, better sorting frames in gen_output, saving best outputs.
-(Recent)
 * Correct and incorrect data examples in this README
 * Docker Image.
 * Added Classification tests.